VictoriaMetrics/VictoriaMetrics/docs/guides/k8s-monitoring-via-vm-single.md

 </div>

 By running this command we:
-* Install Grafana from helm repository.
+* Install Grafana from Helm repository.
 * Provision VictoriaMetrics datasource with the url from the output above which we copied before.
 * Add this [https://grafana.com/grafana/dashboards/10229](https://grafana.com/grafana/dashboards/10229) dashboard for VictoriaMetrics.
 * Add this [https://grafana.com/grafana/dashboards/14205](https://grafana.com/grafana/dashboards/14205) dashboard to see Kubernetes cluster metrics.